 - if a release didn’t threaten the environment (could not migrate to the land or stormwater drains)

 - if you need limited precautions to manage the material (in accordance with safety data sheets and other labels)

 - if there were no known risks from the substance, it’s easily restored or contained on site.

 This is a general guide – you need to understand and manage your risks, including the substances involved.
+Some substances might not be dangerous to handle, but can still harm the environment.
 If they threaten to cause harm to the environment or human health, you should report to us.